-A lot of you reached out to help recreate this trim accent wall in your home.
-I am excited to finally share a detailed step by step tutorial with you.
+A lot of you reached out to help recreate this plaid design accent wall in your home.
+I’m excited to finally share a detailed step by step tutorial with you.

-While browsing Instagram and Pinterest for accent wall ideas, I stumbled on a bedroom with a plaid trim accent wall and I fell in LOVE with it.
-At that moment, I knew I wanted a plaid trim accent wall in our master bedroom.
-I have always wanted to create an accent wall in our Master bedroom but wanted to do something quite different.
+While browsing Instagram and Pinterest for accent wall ideas, I stumbled on a bedroom with a plaid design accent wall and I fell in LOVE with it.
+At that moment, I knew I wanted a plaid design accent wall in our master bedroom.
+I’ve always wanted to create an accent wall in our Master bedroom but wanted to do something quite different.

 In the first week of the One Room Challenge, I put together a design layout for our master bedroom.

-I hope with this tutorial you will be able to recreate a plaid trim accent wall in your home, at your own pace.
-Having this in our bedroom has created some incredible visual interest and a great focal point.
+I hope with this tutorial you will be able to recreate this plaid design accent wall in your home, at your own pace.
+Having this in our bedroom has created some incredible visual interest, eye-catching and a great focal point.

-As always, please feel free to ask any questions.
+As always, please feel free to ask any questions in the comment below.

 Before we go dive into the steps for this project, I’d like to be honest with you.
 This project was definitely time consuming because it required a lot of precise cuts.

 I spent most of my weekends cutting over 50 trim pieces.
 However, do not be discouraged because once completed, it will be totally worth it and to me has a lot more dimension than if you just decided to do a wallpaper accent wall or paint it.